laurarnichols/defectCrossSections/README.md

 ### Download and Compile Source

-#### Connecting to Git using an SSH Key
+#### Connecting to Git Using an SSH Key
 * Log in to the machine you want the local copy of the repo to live on
 * Generate an SSH key using `ssh-keygen`, hitting enter at each of the prompts
 * Your public SSH key will be stored in `~/.ssh/id_rsa.pub`
 * Log in to your profile on a web browser and go to settings
 * Select "SSH and GPG keys"
 * Click new SSH key and copy and paste the contents of the `~/.ssh/id_rsa.pub` file into the large text box, adding a name to the smaller box above, if desired
-* You can now clone a git repo from this machine using ssh (see section below)
+* You can now clone a git repo from this machine using ssh (see [Forking and Cloning the Repo and Compiling](#forking-and-cloning-the-repo-and-compiling))

 #### Forking and Cloning the Repo and Compiling
 * First, go the the main repo on a web browser and fork it using the fork button at the top right
 * You will now have a copy of the repo under your username
-* Clone the repo on the machine of your choice using ssh (must have ssh key set up; see section above):
+* Clone the repo on the machine of your choice using ssh (must have ssh key set up; see [Connecting to Git Using an SSH Key](#connecting-to-git-using-an-ssh-key)):
 ```
 git clone git@github.com:<your git username>/defectCrossSections.git
 ```